 The Quinnipiac River is a 45.5-mile (73.2 km) long river in the New England region of the United States, located entirely in the state of Connecticut.
 The river rises in West Central Connecticut from Dead Wood Swamp near the city of New Britain.
 It flows roughly southward to Plainville, Southington, and Cheshire, west of the city of Meriden, through Wallingford and Yalesville, North Haven, and flows into New Haven Harbor, an inlet of Long Island Sound, east of downtown New Haven.
 Source: Wikipedia

-Maximum discharge on the river today is recorded at the Quinnipiac River At Wallingford with a streamflow rate of 169 cfs.
-This is also the deepest point on the Quinnipiac River, reporting a gauge stage of 3.48 ft.
+Maximum discharge on the river today is recorded at the Quinnipiac River At Wallingford with a streamflow rate of 101 cfs.
+However, the deepest point on the river is located at the Quinnipiac River At Southington reporting a gauge stage of 2.99 ft.
 This river is monitored from 2 different streamgauging stations along the Quinnipiac River, the first of which is perched at an elevation of 145 ft, the Quinnipiac River At Southington .

 |Location||Streamflow||River Stage||Air Temp||Elevation|